joshjwelsh/Internship-Manager-Tool/README.md

 #### What is working?

-At the time of me writing this 15/July/2020, the display, add and update applications features are working.
+At the time of me writing this 16/July/2020, all features are currently working except statistic function.

+## Features
+1. Add applications
+2. Update applications
+3. Delete applications
+4. Statistics based on applications

+Adding or Updating will create the current date after your response.
+This allows you to keep track of dates!